 Turn right on Rue du Président Édouard Herriot and after two blocks turn left On Rue Grenette.
 On Rue Grenette are located two of the most famous (and expensive) cafés of the city.

 Le Grand Café des Négociants stands here (1, Place Francisque Régaud & Rue Grenette) since 1864.
-The café keeps throughout time its Second Empire decor characterized by its moulded and painted ceilings, its splendid opulent curtains and its numerous mirrors, all in burgundy and mahogany monochrome that give it a warm ambiance.
-Formerly a place of negotiation for diamond merchants, silk merchants and wholesale butchers that used numerous mirrors to communicate discretely through signs, the brasserie has remained the meeting place for politicians, artists, business travelers…and posh people.
+The café keeps its Second Empire decor throughout time characterized by its molded and painted ceilings, its splendid opulent curtains, and its numerous mirrors, all in burgundy and mahogany monochrome that give it a warm ambiance.
+Formerly a place of negotiation for diamond merchants, silk merchants, and wholesale butchers that used numerous mirrors to communicate discretely through signs, the brasserie has remained the meeting place for politicians, artists, business travelers…and posh people.
 If you are lucky, try to grab one of the very few tables reserved for coffee or tea, otherwise be prepared to buy an expensive snack or a glass of wine, if not an overpriced lunch.

 L' Institution restaurant and café, is located at the corner of Rue de la République and Rue Grenette.
 It has a cozy baroque setting with velvet bench seats and carpeted floors.
 It is the first establishment in Lyon by Jacques Garcia, the French architect, interior designer and garden designer, best known for his contemporary interiors of Paris hotels and restaurants.